ThomasCsk/readme-generator/README.md

 ## Usage

 To use this project, you will first need to open the project in VS code.
 From there, you will open an integrated terminal and type in `npm install`.
 This will download the necessary packages for the project.
 You will then type `node index.js` into the terminal, which will then bring up the prompts that you should fill out.
 Once you fill out the prompts, your generated markdown file will have been created.
+A link to a demonstration video can be found here: [https://drive.google.com/file/d/1RGw4uR14_iVolf15e8IBPVemQRZN_N5m/view](https://drive.google.com/file/d/1RGw4uR14_iVolf15e8IBPVemQRZN_N5m/view)

 ## Contributing